-We estimate that the net proceeds to us from the sale of shares of our common stock in this offering will be approximately \$\frac{\text{million}}{\text{or}}, or \$\frac{\text{million}}{\text{million}} if the underwriters exercise their option to purchase additional shares in full, assuming an initial public offering price of \$\frac{\text{per}}{\text{share}}, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-We intend to use the net proceeds of this offering to fund the Phase 1/2 development of BDTX-189, to identify a lead development candidate and conduct IND-enabling studies in our glioblastoma program and for continued development of our MAP discovery platform and identification of additional targets and development candidates, hiring of additional personnel, capital expenditures, costs of operating as a public company and other general corporate purposes.
+We estimate that the net proceeds to us from the sale of shares of our common stock in this Use of proceeds offering will be approximately \$ million, or \$ million if the underwriters exercise their option to purchase additional shares in full, assuming an initial public offering price of \$ share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We intend to use the net proceeds of this offering to fund the Phase 1/2 development of BDTX-189, to identify a lead development candidate and conduct IND-enabling studies in our glioblastoma program and for continued development of our discovery programs and our MAP platform, hiring of additional personnel, capital expenditures, costs of operating as a public company and other general corporate purposes.
 See "Use of Proceeds."

-Proposed Nasdaq Global Market symbol
+Proposed Nasdag Global Market

+symbol